Zamora-Gabriel/OGS_TechTest_GEZL/GEZL_TechTest_ReadMe_ENG.txt

 - Open Alchemy Scene Mobile if it is not open.

+- In the Game window change Free Aspect to 16:9 Portrait.

 - Click play button in unity and start by dragging the wheel to the left or right.

 - Select the language you want by clicking the top left button to change between Spanish and English.